filter-agency/filter-ai/README.md

 When you commit a change, Husky will run the following:

 - WordPress coding standards check
-- lint-staged will prettify files
+- lint-staged will prettify the staged files
 - build script will run
 - generated build zip is added to the commit